GarreauArthur/mock-rest-server/README.md

 Only tested on Ubuntu x86_64

+It's not really a mock server, it just catches the request and store the body in a file.

 Simple program to mock a REST endpoint and store the request's body in a file.
 You can make an HTTP POST request to `localhost:<port>/<resource>` and store the request's body in the file `<dir>/file-<current-timestamp>`.